Church Universal and Triumphant: Entering a survivalist strategy

+The residents of Glastonbury also created around 45 smaller fallout shelters for their own use.

 The group began stockpiling food, survival equipment and other material, believing that after a nuclear war began they would be forced to hide underground for a period lasting between several months and seven years.
 In July 1989, senior Church member Vernon Hamilton was arrested after trying to buy weapons in Spokane, Washington.
 Although the purchase of these weapons was legal, he had tried to do so under a false name, which was against the law.
 Federal agents seized over $100,000 of weaponry and 120,000 rounds of ammunition from Hamilton.
 The CUT's acting vice president, Edward Francis – who was also Prophet's fourth husband – also admitted involvement in Hamilton's scheme and received a short prison sentence.
 Prophet met locals in Montana to calm fears that her community planned to attack others; she denied any knowledge of Hamilton's plans, although many observers did not believe these denials.
 Environmentalist concerns were also raised about their activities and the impact they had on the adjacent Yellowstone National Park.
 In April 1990, CUT storage tanks leaked, spilling 21,000 gallons of diesel and 11,500 gallons of gasoline.

+Prophesying a nuclear strike

 The Mol Herron shelter was completed in early March, 1990.
 Prophet began predicting that March 15, 1990 would be the day of the Soviet nuclear strike, claiming that the "karmic increase" would peak on that day.
 Throughout the first half of March, CUT members began flocking to the Church's Montana properties in large numbers, attracting attention.
 Growing media attention followed.
+On March 15, around 7000 CUT members entered the shelters, to begin what the church now calls the "shelter cycle".
+Many Church members, banking on their faith in Prophet, had quit their jobs, drained their bank accounts, sold their houses, furniture, cars, to buy survival supplies and flee to the compound.

-On March 15, around 7000 CUP members entered the shelters.
-On the morning of March 16, many members left the shelters to find that the nuclear attack had not occurred.
+In her memoir, Prophet's daughter Erin writes that at first the mood of the followers underground was "jubilant", but on the morning of March 16, many members left the shelters to find that the nuclear attack had not occurred.
 Many immediately reassessed their beliefs.
 About a third of the Church's members immediately broke from the group.
+By the second night underground, the mood among the followers was "tense, muted desperation".
+Gathering her closest followers, Elizabeth proclaimed it time to call down judgment upon America.
+Elizabeth herself, wielding a ceremonial sword, called on the archangel Michael to "let the bombs descend."

-Many Church members had left their jobs to flee to the compound and had spend savings buying survival supplies, leaving them financially broke.
-Prophet claimed that the nuclear attack had failed to materialise not because her original predictions were incorrect, but because the Church's prayers had helped to avert the disaster.
+In the prophecy's aftermath, Prophet maintained that the nuclear attack had failed to materialise not because her original predictions were incorrect, but because the Church's prayers had led to divine intervention to avert the disaster.
+Another explanation offered by the church (by minister Neroli Duffy) was that Prophet had never predicted the end of the world and the event had simply been a "drill".